 Factor VII assay

-The factor VII assay is a blood test to measure the activity of factor VII -- one of the substances needed for blood clotting (coagulation).
+The factor VII assay is a blood test to measure the activity of factor VII.
+This is one of the proteins in the body that helps the blood clot.

 How the Test is Performed